26th edition: 18th -19th May 2024

 First women: Thames Hare and Hounds

 Veterans: Maidenhead AC

 Introducing the Green Belt Relay

-The Green Belt Relay is a 22-stage running relay race around 220 miles of the Green Belt around the outside of London over a single weekend.
+The race is a 22-stage running relay around 220 miles of the Green Belt around the outside of London over a single weekend.
 The course mainly follow footpaths, towpaths or minor roads.

 When is it?

 race is each year around the third weekend of May.
 It starts at 8:30 on